matt-harvey/dailycashmanager/user_guide/Getting started.rst

 represents the total amount of your wealth (assets minus liabilities), less the amount you have allocated to envelopes so far.
 This number will be reduced as you allocate more money to the envelopes.
-Any amount that you don't allocate will remain in the *Budget imbalance*
+Any amount that you don't allocate will remain in the *Unallocated*
-envelope: this envelope is automatically created for you by DailyCashManager for this purpose.
+envelope: this envelope is automatically created for you by DailyCashManager for just this purpose.

-After allocating what you think you need to your envelopes, if your *Budget imbalance* is a positive number, this means you have more money than you need to meet your immediate requirements.
+After allocating what you think you need to your envelopes, if your *Unallocated* balance is a positive number, this means you have more money than you need to meet your immediate requirements.
 You might want to create a *pure envelope* called "Retirement savings" or "Car savings" or the like, to save for some longer term goal, and shift your remaining unallocated funds into this (see `Targetted saving using pure envelopes`_).
-If you're not sure, you can leave this funds in *Budget imbalance* for now, and shift them elsewhere at a later time (see `Transferring money between envelopes`_).
+If you're not sure, you can leave these funds in *Unallocated* for now, and shift them elsewhere at a later time (see `Transferring money between envelopes`_).

-On the other hand, if your *Budget imbalance* is negative (indicated by parentheses e.g. "(100.00)"), this suggests that you don't have sufficient net assets to cover your immediate expenditure requirements.
-See if you can realistically reduce some of your envelope allocations to bring the *Budget imbalance* down to nil.
-If you can't realistically do this, you can still leave the budget imbalance negative; but try to aim over time to reduce the *Budget imbalance* to *nil*.
-(You can allocate regular funds into *Budget imbalance* by setting up a budget item in the *Budget imbalance* account editing panel (see `Creating and editing budget items`_ for how to do this).
+On the other hand, if *Unallocated* is negative (indicated by parentheses e.g. "(100.00)"), this suggests that you don't have sufficient net assets to cover your immediate expenditure requirements.
+See if you can realistically reduce some of your envelope allocations to bring *Unallocated* to nil.
+If you can't realistically do this, you can still leave the budget negative; but try to aim over time to bring *Unallocated* up to *nil*.
+(You can allocate regular funds into *Unallocated* by setting up a budget item in the *Unallocated* account editing panel (see `Creating and editing budget items`_ for how to do this).

 Opening an existing DailyCashManager file